ronaldichandra/i3wm-dotfiles/neofetch/README.md

 # FYI:
-## alacritty doesn't work with w3m in neofetch.
-For this reason, use neofetch --loop
+## alacritty term doesn't work with w3m in neofetch.
+For this reason, use neofetch --loop.